-The upcoming Baselworld 2011 international trade show is still months away, but the media offence by major Swiss-based brands is already in full swing.
+The upcoming Baselworld 2011 international trade show is still months away, but the media offense by major Swiss-based brands is already in full swing.
 DeWitt, of course, is not an exception here.
 Together with the new DeWitt Twenty-8-Eight Regulator A.S.W.
-Limited Edition watch (Ref.
-T8.TH.53.004), the young Swiss brand is going to present the new DeWitt Twenty-8-Eight Tourbillon (Ref.
-T8.TH.53.004) hand-wound timepiece, which will be available both in white and rose gold.
+Limited Edition (Ref.
+T8.TH.53.004), the young Swiss brand is going to present the new hand-wound DeWitt Twenty-8-Eight Tourbillon (Ref.
+T8.TH.53.004) that will be available both in white and rose gold.

 Introduced earlier last year (for some reason that I, frankly, was not able to grasp, the watchmaker prefers to call it “historical,” perhaps, it has something to do with its archaic design that seems to be intentional, too) this relatively slow-beating caliber (its balance makes only 18,000 semi-oscillations per hour: something that you may expect from an early 20th century pocket watch, not from a modern timekeeper that costs like a fully-loaded Porsche 911) runs on 19 jewels and comprises 185 hand-crafted components.